FREQUENTLY ASKED QUESTIONS (FAQ'S):

 Q: Where will I be vaccinated?

-When you arrive, please park along Ventura Blvd at one of the meters.
+When you arrive, please park in the parking lot along Ventura Blvd at one of the meters.
 You will be vaccinated in the pharmacy.